4rlenrey/Notes/Cybersecurity.md

 1. Possibility of loosing it. _Attacker could easily grant access with that_
 2. In some cases worse accessibility.
 3. Having a reader could lead to other vulnerabilities and increase costs.

+### Biometric

+Using parts of your body to authenticate might sound scary, but it's actually not that bad of a idea.
+Actually, most modern phones can be unlocked either with your face or with your fingerprint.

+To the most commonly used _physical features of a person_ for authentication there are these:

+1. Face
+2. Fingerprints
+5. Voice
+3. Hand measures
+4. Eye retina pattern

+The most accurate would be eye retina pattern, but it's also one of the most expensive ones.

+When you're implementing this type of authentication in your product you have to think about stuff like _false match rate_ and _false no match rate_ It's basically how accurate your system is and how many false-positives/false-negatives there would be.